onep1xel/TheAccessAgency/content/accessible-tourism.md

     For operators big and small, this may mean –

-    - Looking at your existing physical environment to reduce barriers
+    - Looking at the existing physical environment to reduce barriers
     - Reviewing printed materials and digital resources so access information is provided
     - Ensuring visitor materials are provided in an accessible format
-    - Investing in quick access wins (like proving a clear path of travel)
+    - Investing in quick access wins (like providing a clear path of travel)
     - Ensuring planned, new developments are accessible
     - Providing employees with the confidence to engage with different and disabled visitors
-    - Marketing your accessibility and inclusive approach
+    - Marketing accessibility and inclusivity as a significant visitor benefit

-    To find out more, you can see a video from our presentation on [Marketing Accessibility](/resources) Marketing Access here.
+    To find out more, you can see a video from our presentation on [Marketing Accessibility](/resources).
-    If you want to get started with a self-assessment, you can find a basic [checklist here](https://www.example.com)

-    We’ve got some great reading in our [resources section](https://www.example.com).
+    We’ve got some great reading in our [resources section](/resources).

 - block: quote